snakedal/MeliChallenge/README.md

 COMPILING THE PROJECT

-This is a Maven project so to run it please go to the gitBashconsole and in the folder FindShipAndMessage imported to the IDE, type the following command
+This is a Maven project so to run it please go to the gitBash console and in the folder FindShipAndMessage imported to the IDE, type the following command

 mvn clean install

-so the project will start it's compilation and generate the corresponding files tu run properly.
+so the project will start it's compilation and generate the corresponding files to run properly.

 RUNNING THE PROJECT